Body of Andrew Freund found, parents who reported him missing charged with murder

 Police were called several more times to the family's home.
 In September 2018, an officer responded to the home after someone reported that the family had been living there without power.
 Cunningham refused to let police into the house but the officer noted in the report that both children appeared to be "happy and healthy."

 Following Andrew's disappearance, his younger brother, Parker, was removed from the home.
-Parker, 4, is in custody of the Illinois Department of Children and Family Services until a judge decides if he should be returned to the family.
-George Killis, a lawyer for Cunningham, said the hearing is postponed until Monday.
+Parker, 4, is currently in the custody of the Illinois Department of Children and Family Services.